duowuyms/MANSY_ImmersiveVideoStreaming/README.md

 python run_mansy.py --train --test --epoch 1000 --step-per-epoch 5000 --step-per-collect 2000 --lr 0.0005 --batch-size 512 --train --train-dataset Jin2022 --test --test-dataset Jin2022 --qoe-test-ids 0 1 2 3 --test-on-seen --lamb 0.5 --train-identifier --identifier-epoch 1000 --identifier-lr 0.0001 --device cuda:1 --gamma 0.95 --ent-coef 0.02 --seed 5 --use-identifier --bc --bc-max-steps 150 --bc-identifier-max-steps 150
 ```

-Note: In our case, we do not find BC to work quite well (negligible improvement on convergence speed or performance), so we do not report this trick in our paper.
+Note: In our case, we do not find BC to work quite well (with negligible improvement on convergence speed or performance), so we do not report this trick in our paper.

 ## Citation
 If you find this repository useful, please kindly cite our paper: